Gazalaakhtarr/Streamlining-Restaurant-Operations/README.md

 # Restaurant-Management
-This project typically includes modules for managing  menus, orders, payments, generating bills
+This project typically includes modules for managing  menus, orders, payments and generating bills for restaurants!!